Official Site Links

 Smith and his wife, MaryAnne, are the proud parents of three children: Mikal, Matthew and Miles.
 A native of Big Sandy, Texas, Smith led the Big Sandy Wildcats to three consecutive state championships in high school and was all-state as a defensive end and linebacker.
 He went on to play collegiately at the University of Tulsa and was a two-time All-American and three-time All-Missouri Conference selection.

-Tampa Bay Buccaneers quarterback Mike Glennon connects with wide receiver Mike Evans for a 7-yard touchdown.
+Tampa Bay Buccaneers quarterback Josh McCown connects with wide receiver Mike Evans on a 36-yard touchdown pass.